On this page, I share lab and in-class discussion exercises that I’ve prepared for two of my classes:

 Astronomy 342 Modern Galactic Astronomy - A course for junior and senior majors who have completed the introductory sequence.
 The coursework is largely project and programming-based, although the in-class discussions are not.
 Students are expected to be able to write basic IDL programs when the class begins.
 The materials for this class would also be appropriate for some graduate level classes.
 Textbook: Sparke and Gallagher: Galaxies in the Universe.

-The Persistent Lack of Diversity in the Sciences - I also share this strawman syllabus for a course to be offered in Spring 2014 by my colleague, Jeff Tecosky-Feldman, and I. Comments and suggestions are welcomed.
+The Persistent Lack of Diversity in the Sciences - A strawman syllabus for this course to be offered for the second time in Spring 2015 by my colleague, Jeff Tecosky-Feldman, and I. Comments and suggestions are welcomed.

 All materials below are at your own risk.
 Beware of typos and confusing wording.
 When I teach these classes again, or develop similar materials for other classes, I will update/post new materials here.
 I would love to hear from you if you find any of these helpful.
-I can provide many of the materials linked here in Pages format if you ask.
+I can provide many of the materials linked here in Pages format.

-- IDL tutorial, Linux tutorial - I use variations of these Linux and IDL tutorials for both my beginning research students and for my Introduction to Astrophysics students, before they tackle their simulation lab.
+- IDL tutorial, Linux tutorial - I use variations of these Linux and IDL tutorials for beginning research students and for Introduction to Astrophysics students, before they tackle their simulation lab.
 I based the Linux tutorial on one written by Michael Wood-Vasey some years ago.
-These tutorials are tailored to our needs, but your may find them helpful.

 - Big Data and SQL - This introduction to Big Data and SQL tutorial was used in my Astronomy 342 class.